Website Whistler Personnel

 - Working familiarity of group process facilitation techniques such as CBT (Cognitive Behavioral Therapy), Motivational Interviewing, etc.

-- Previous work experience in assessment, as well as individual and group counselling, in First Nations settings.
+- Previous work experience in assessment as well as individual and group counselling.

 - Ability to provide culturally-sensitive therapy for a range of co-occurring mental health, psychosocial, or emotional concerns.